-Based on calendar plan year 2014 results, the System calculated incentive obligation payments to medical groups under the Blue Shield Accountable Care Organization (ACO) network.
+Based on calendar plan year results, the System calculated incentive obligation payments to medical groups under the Blue Shield Accountable Care Organization (ACO) network.
 The System's actuarial consultant negotiates an annual plan year cost target with the HMO and each participating ACO provider partnership group.
-In fiscal year 2015, the Trust paid out \$176,000 for plan year 2014.
-In fiscal year 2016, the obligation is \$729,128 for plan year 2015.
+In fiscal year 2016, the obligation and associated expenses were \$729,128 for plan year 2015.
 Incentive payments are only distributed if underwriting gains are achieved at or above the negotiated target.
+No incentive payments were made in 2017 for plan year 2016.